central-network/cpu.wasm/README.md

-# IzomorpicProcessingUnit
+# cpu.wasm
-Using cpu, wasm, gpu, ml with same input parameters
+Using cpu with threads